thomaschampagne/elevate/plugin/app/src/assets/option-helpers/displayAdvancedPowerData.md

 > $VariabilityIndex=\frac{WeigthedPower}{Averagewatts}$

+# Functional Threshold Power (FTP)
+---
+Represents your best average power over 20 minutes that can be assimilated to your highest physical intensity you can sustain for approximately one hour.
+[Read threshold test protocol by British Cycling](https://www.britishcycling.org.uk/zuvvi/media/bc_files/sportivetrainingplans/THRESHOLD_TEST.pdf).

 # Intensity:
 ---
 Although _Weighted Power_ is a better measure of training _intensity_ than average power, it does not take into account differences in fitness within or between individuals.